Brass Chevron level

 For those of us who didn’t volunteer for service, for whatever reason, there is still a way to answer the question with honor.
 We can open our hearts and wallets and make a donation to help our returning heroes make a success of their post-military lives.
 The Veterans Life Center is now under construction in Butner, North Carolina.
 Designed to provide safe and secure interim housing stability for those suffering from post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), and the other demons that haunt them as they attempt to reintegrate into civilian America, the Veterans Life Center is unlike any other facility in America.
 There, veterans – men and women – of 21st Century wars will find the treatment, counseling and training they so desperately need.

 So, what you can do during the war is to become a member of the Veterans Life Center Founders Club.
-You do it by contributing to help fund the planning, programs and operations of the Center when it opens in 2019.
+You do it by contributing to help fund the planning, programs and operations of the Center when it opens next Spring.
 As a member of the Founders Club, you will receive two things: the first is a permanent marker of your donation at the Veterans Life Center, in your own name, or in honor of a veteran of your choice – perhaps a loved one or family member who served America in any war in its history.

 The second benefit you receive for becoming a member of the Founders Club is even better.
 It’s the pride you will feel for having done something really important during the war: helping our war heroes avert the crises that are driving so many of them to homelessness, incarceration, suicide or premature death.